Lihyan: Terminology

 The term Dedan (ddn) appears in ancient texts exclusively as a toponym (name of a place), while the term Lihyan (lḥyn) appears as both a toponym and an ethnonym (name of a people).
 Dedan appears initially to have referred to the mountain of Jabal al-Khuraybah.
 In Minaean language inscriptions, the two terms appear together, the former indicating a place and the latter a people.
 Nonetheless, in modern historiography, the terms are often employed with a chronological meaning, Dedan referring to the earlier period and Lihyan the later of the same civilization.

 The adjectives "Dedanite" and "Lihyanite" were often used in the past for the Dadanitic language and script, but they are now most often used in an ethnic sense in analogy with the distinction between "Arab" and "Arabic".

 Dadān represents the best approximation of the original pronunciation, while the more traditional spelling Dedan reflects the form found in the Hebrew Bible.
+"Dedan" figures as a personal name in Genesis 10:7 (a son of Raamah and grandson of Cush), and Genesis 25:3 (a son of Jokshan and grandson of Abraham and Keturah).
+In later writings, including the Book of Isaiah and the Book of Ezekiel, the Dedanites or Dedanim are mentioned as a people involved in trade.